Atmaware/monorepo/self-hosting/GUIDE.md

 ## Nginx Reverse Proxy

 Nginx is a reverse proxy that receives requests, and directs them to the correct service internally.
-Omnivore runs 4 services we want to redirect to.
+Ruminer runs 4 services we want to redirect to.

-* Omnivore Web
+* Ruminer Web
-* Omnivore API
+* Ruminer API
-* Omnivore Bucket [Optional]
+* Ruminer Bucket [Optional]
-* Omnivore Image Proxy [Optional]
+* Ruminer Image Proxy [Optional]

 We have included an example Nginx Configuration that redirects traffic from http (80) to https (443), and then directs traffic to the correct service based on the request path.